mcguinness/okta-oidc-sample/readme.md

 You can find the main javascript code and html in `widget.html`

+> The Okta Sign-In Widget is currently not working and waiting for some product changes

 ## Setup

 > This document assumes you host this app on `http://localhost:8080/`